Logo

 Crispin Blunt has been described as "a long-term critic of Israel".

-Crispin Blunt has spoken out about the presence of prayers as part of Parliament's formal business.
+Crispin Blunt has called attention to the presence of prayers as part of Parliament's formal business.

 Crispin Blunt is one of the most prominent Conservative advocates of transgender rights.